 This is the first of two parts of recommendations for safer online dating.
 I wrote the original article (http://www.candidslice.com/16-must-have-survival-tips-for-online-dating/) for Candid Slice based on, my own online dating experiences and the recommendations of another friend.
 I am adding some notes about my experiences too.
 So I decided to divide the article into two parts.
 The second half will be about safety on the first date.
 I hope you find these nuggets helpful.
 (Thank you Bob Leah of Candid Slice for the photos!)

 Ever try online dating?
 Could be scary business, if you don’t use some safety tips.
 Face it, in reality you really can’t know the person from one or even two messages or meetings.
-These are some helpful hints from my experience and from advice given by a friend, who over several years, had close “friendships,” and now has a wonderful man in her life.
+These are some helpful hints from my experience and from a friend’s advice from her online experience in dating.
+She now has a wonderful man in her life.

 1. Know what you are looking for in a date.
 Are you looking for companionship, for a date, a party partner, or that special “Mr(s).
 Right?”
 Make it clear what your intentions are.

 2. Take your time!!
 Do you know the qualities you would like in a potential date?
-Do not be desperate and show signs of being dependent.
-You do not want to mark yourself as an easy victim for some stalker.
+Do not be desperate or show signs of being dependent.
+These behaviors will mark you as an easy victim for some stalker or abuser.
 If someone is meant to be your new date, they will be willing to wait for you.
 The best match for you is worth waiting for!!
 Take it slow!!

 If you do contact them, you may even indirectly ask them about their answers to verify they are being truthful.
 I found that some men let me know they were interested but had not bothered to answer one question!!
-In my opinion if I spend the time to fill out a lot of questions, then they should too.
-Sometimes it takes time to answer even twenty questions so check back on the ones you are interested in, in case they just didn’t have time to fill them in at the start.
+In my opinion if I spend the time to fill out a lot of questions for them, then they should too.
+It takes time to answer even twenty questions so check back on the ones you are interested in, in case they just didn’t have time to fill them in at the start.
 If someone has no questions answered, don’t even go there!

 4. Look for the picture of the “candidate.”
-If someone doesn’t have a picture, they may be afraid they don’t photograph well or they may want to remain anonymous.
+If someone doesn’t have a picture, they may be afraid, might not photograph well or they may want to remain anonymous.
 Almost everyone has a cellphone camera or at least a friend with one.
-I say if you don’t have enough confidence to put your picture up, or even one that a friend recommended, then I’m not interested.
-It’s not likely that person is a good prospect, unless you like playing Russian Roulette.
+I say if you don’t have enough confidence to put your picture up, or even one that a friend recommended, then you might have some serious confidence or self esteem problems.
+They are less likely to be a good prospect, unless you like playing Russian Roulette.
 Of course, it has happened that someone put up a picture of someone else.
 So again, be wary.

 5. Don’t start you message with pick-up lines.
-Don’t start off your first message to someone with, “Hello gorgeous/handsome.”
+Don’t start your first message with, “Hello Gorgeous/Handsome.”
 It is a “pick up” line as old as the hills!
 If one is looking at my picture, they are only seeing my physical appearance.
-I would like for someone to comment that my survey revealed a lot of qualities they found interesting or intelligent.
-(My survey answers and profile are there to show my uniqueness, things I am interested in, or not interested in.
+I would like to know that they read my survey by commenting on my qualities they found interesting or intelligent.
+(My survey answers and profile are there to show my uniqueness, things I am interested in, or not interested in.)
 Hopefully this weeds out the ones I really wouldn’t want to date.
 Just be sure their intents are the same as yours.

 6. Do not ever give your phone number to a stranger, no matter how good they sound!
 In your profile, don’t give away personal information.
 If you must give your name, only use your first name.
 Don’t give the name of your town, your address, nor the business you work for.
 People can google any bit of information you give them and find out where you live.